People often consider trading a gamble, but honestly, it’s the opposite. To be successful in trading, one should be financially educated.

 12. The little book of common sense investing, by John Bogle

 He has stated about index investing and mutual funds as they bear a less risk factor as compared to the traditional stocks.
+He tells us about the reality and the more practical side of things in a no-nonsense and straight to the point.
 This book is of just 200 pages and is a thus manageable must-read.

 According to Bogle, ” Trying to beat the market is a loser’s game.”
 So instead of beating the market, make your position secure in the market.
 Therefore, this book helps you to know how to withstand the tough situations in the market.